bmp-dot/nutanixapibootcamp/api_update_vm/api_update_vm.rst

     .. figure:: images/deletestatus.png

 #.
-Adjust the body to mount an ISO and power on
+Adjust the body to mount a disk and power on

     - Change the power_state attribute from OFF to ON
     - Add a comma, enter a newline, and then copy or type the following disk list into the spec